jdbermeol/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image13]

 At the first Convolution output, it seems model learn edges from the image and them in the second layer was trying to learn symbols in the sign.
-However, those symbols appear to have a problem with the form of the numbers(there is no clear difference between a seven and a 2).
+However, those symbols appear to have a problem with the form of the numbers(there is no clear difference between a seven and a two).